Joost Tinbergen

-Joost M. Tinbergen (born 1950 in Groningen) is a Dutch ecologist.
+Joost Marius Tinbergen (born 1950 in Groningen) is a Dutch ecologist.

 Tinbergen is the son of the ornithologist Luuk Tinbergen, and nephew of Nobel Prize–winning brothers Jan and Niko Tinbergen.
 His older brother is the film-maker Tijs Tinbergen.

 Tinbergen gained his PhD from the University of Groningen in 1980.
 His thesis was 'Foraging decisions in Starlings'.
 He has been professor since 1994.